 Besides being catchy, your name also needs to be easy to pronounce correctly.
-Getting too creative with the spelling and pronunciation will only get you in the situation where your audience doesn’t say your name the way you intended.
+Getting too creative with the spelling and pronunciation will only make it harder for your audience to correctly pronounce your brand name.

-If you are inclined to use tails like coin, token, or cash, just drop them.
-In the early years of Cryptocurrency, it was a common practice to use “coin” in the name (Bitcoin, Litecoin, Dogecoin) but it became overused.
+If you are inclined to use tails like coins, tokens, or cash, just drop them.
+In the early years of Cryptocurrency, it was a common practice to use “coin” in the name (Bitcoin, Litecoin, Dogecoin), but it became overused.

-After you find a suitable name, you will also need a suitable symbol.
+After finding a suitable name, you will also need a suitable symbol.

 Your cryptocurrency’s symbol must be a combination of 3-4 letters, preferably an abbreviation of the name.
 It has to be unique, easy to remember, and easy to associate with the name.
-The symbol will also be used in listings and exchanges to identify your cryptocurrency.
+The symbol is also used on listings and exchanges to identify your cryptocurrency.

 Mainly, your token or coin will be added to a table together with other currencies.
-If your logo can draw attention inside those listings, it will be easier to extend your community.
+If your logo can draw attention inside those listings, extending your community will make it easier.

-While Dogecoin is getting listed on Binance, in 2019 the concept of the doge meme-coin seems to be replicated by DogeCash and DogeToken.
+While Dogecoin got listed on big exchanges like Binance and Coinbase and rose to the top 10 Cryptos, the concept of the doge meme-coin seems to be replicated by DogeCash and DogeToken.
 By looking at CoinMarketCap, the two new currencies don’t seem to be doing well.
-This situation may just illustrate how important is to be original and innovative when you’re trying to create a new cryptocurrency.
+This situation may just illustrate how important it is to be original and innovative when you’re trying to create a new cryptocurrency.

 3. Do you want to build a coin or a token?

-Coins are a store or exchange of value.
-There are also other uses like being used to back applications, transactions, smart contracts, even for staking.
+Coins don’t just store or exchange value.
+They are also used to back applications, transactions, smart contracts, and even for staking.

-Tokens are representations of particular assets or utilities, tradable to commodities, loyalty points, cryptocurrencies, and others.
+Tokens represent particular assets or utilities, tradable to commodities, loyalty points, cryptocurrencies, and others.

 Coins took over many characteristics of tokens.
 The main difference between them is that a coin is based on its own blockchain, independently of any platform.
-A token is based on top of a protocol through a smart contract, built on a blockchain platform such as Ethereum or NEO.
+A token is based on top of a protocol through a smart contract, built on a blockchain platform such as:

 4. Check the potential legal issues

-Before going forward with the creation of a new cryptocurrency, make sure to check the legislation in your area.
+Before going forward with creating a new cryptocurrency, make sure to check the legislation in your area.

 Digital coins and tokens are largely unregulated.
 However, the fear of illicit usage, high volatility, and investment risks stirred the reticence of governmental agencies.